matrix-org/matrix-spec-proposals/proposals/1957-integrations-discovery.md

 #### Client-configured integration managers

 This is left as an implementation detail.
-In the case of Riot, this is likely to be part of the existing `config.json` options, although liekly modified to support multiple managers instead of one.
+In the case of Riot, this is likely to be part of the existing `config.json` options, although likely modified to support multiple managers instead of one.

 #### Homeserver-configured integration managers